-If any of these antigens are of interest, get in touch to be included in our beta testing and to be first to partner using our unique antigens.
+If these antigens are of interest to you, get in touch to be included in our beta testing and to be first to partner using our new products.

 Our antibody pipeline reflects the continuing importance of developing highly specific and well characterised antibodies for use in infectious disease research and diagnosis.
 In particular, understanding the cross-reactivity profile of antibodies within closely related virus families is of especial importance.
 Our antibodies are developed against mammalian-expressed antigens, which are properly glycosylated and therefore representative of the native antigen that the antibodies must bind to.
 Our current antibody pipeline includes the following targets:

 Antigens are selected and immunisation strategies are designed to maximise a specific and non-cross-reactive response.

 Screening and Selection

 Screening for reactivity to the target antigen and careful selection of antibodies that show desired cross-reactivity profiles using extensive antigen range.